mstepan/jlox/README.md

-# jlox walking tree interpreter implementation
+# JLox walking tree interpreter implementation

+jlox is dynamically typed language that supports functional style of programming with lambdas, closures, higher-order functions as well as OOP programming paradigms using classes.
+Language doesn't use any compact bytecode representation and just creates AST directly from source code.
+A dedicated tree-walking interpreter used to execute the AST nodes.

 ## Build